-In summary, we make the following contributions: \begin{itemize}[leftmargin=15pt] \item \textbf{Consistent multi-view indoor relighting:} We propose the first generative method capable of parametrically relighting synchronized views of scenes with strict spatial and photometric coherence, eliminating the flicker of independent 2D edits. \item \textbf{Zero-shot generalization:} We introduce a relighting-aware Multi-View Transformer to induce cross‑view feature propagation, enabling it to learn consistency from image pairs while scaling to arbitrary view counts at inference. \item \textbf{Efficient one-step inference:} By leveraging a Bridge Matching formulation, SyncLight achieves high-fidelity results in a single forward pass, offering a practical alternative to slow optimization-based baselines. \item \textbf{SyncLight dataset:} We release a comprehensive dataset of multi-view indoor scenes under varying illumination, bridging synthetic and real-world domains and providing the community with a new benchmark for multi-view illumination learning. \end{itemize}
+In summary, we make the following contributions: \begin{itemize}[leftmargin=*,noitemsep] \item \textbf{Pose-free multi-view relighting:} The first generative method to parametrically relight synchronized, uncalibrated views with strict spatial and photometric consistency in a single forward pass---without any camera poses or explicit 3D reconstruction. \item \textbf{Zero-shot generalization:} A relighting-aware Multi-View Transformer that learns consistency from image pairs while scaling to arbitrary view counts at inference. \item \textbf{Efficient one-step inference:} Bridge matching delivers high-fidelity results in a single pass, providing a production-ready alternative to slow optimization baselines. \item \textbf{SyncLight dataset:} A comprehensive dataset of multi-view indoor scenes under varying illumination, bridging synthetic and real-world domains. \end{itemize}

-\section{Related work}
+\section{Related Work}

 The paradigm of relighting has recently shifted from physically-based inverse rendering~\citep{indoor_3d_1, indoor_3d_2, indoor_3d_3, indoor_3d_4, indoor_3d_5, karsch2011rendering, karsch2014automatic, gardner2019deep, gardner2024sky, li2020inverse} to data-driven generative modeling.
 Rather than explicitly solving the ill-posed decomposition of appearance into geometry, materials, and lighting, modern approaches learn to hallucinate plausible lighting transformations directly in image space~\citep{StyLitGAN, Latent-Intrinsic, LumiNet, lightlab}, leveraging the fact that such decompositions can emerge implicitly within generative models~\citep{bhattad2024stylegan, du2023generative}.